notaryproject/specifications/scenarios.md

 ### Scenario 7: A mirror is compromised

 An attacker compromises a server that is hosting a mirror and gains access as an administrator.
-The attacker is able to alter any files on the mirror and access all keys stored on the mirror.
+The attacker is able to alter any artifacts on the mirror and access all keys stored on the mirror.
+In this scenario, the mirror is an exact copy of the registry that uses the same root of trust as the registry.
+If a registry contains a copy of some, but not all artifacts, or has a separate root of trust, this registry is not a mirror.

 **Implications of this requirement:**

 - There must be a way to check a signature from the original repository/developer when downloading from a mirror.
-- Clients should not trust files that are signed only by the mirror, and not by the original repository.
+- Clients should not trust artifacts that are signed only by the mirror, and not by the original repository.
-- Mirrors should not have permission to edit packages and signatures.
+- Mirrors should not have permission to edit artifacts and signatures.

 ### Scenario 8: An attacker performs a MitM attack